-Harry Belafonte (born Harold George Bellanfanti Jr. on March 1, 1927 in New York City, New York) is a Jamaican-American actor and award-winning singer.
+Harry Belafonte (born Harold George Bellanfanti Jr.; March 1, 1927 – April 25, 2023) was a Jamaican-American actor and award-winning singer.

 Often nicknamed "the King of Calypso" (he has, however, sung in different genres), he appeared in many films during The Golden Age of Hollywood, was on TV acting and/or presenting, and is a political rights activist, known for being vocal during the Civil Rights Movement.
 His debut album was the first solo album to sell a million copies and his most famous song is "The Banana Boat Song" due to the lyric "Day-O".
-He has won three Grammy awards, including a Lifetime Achievement Award, an Emmy, and a Tony for his acting and music.
+He won three Grammy Awards, including a Lifetime Achievement Award, as well as an Emmy and a Tony for his acting and music.

 Tropes in Harry Belafonte's songs:

-- Christmas Songs: "Mary's Boy Child", a calypso-styled carol written by veteran Gospel Music composer Jester Hairston, was a big hit in 1956 and is still heard frequently today.
-Two years later he recorded the album To Wish You a Merry Christmas.
+- Christmas Songs: His recording of "Mary's Boy Child", a calypso-styled carol written by veteran Gospel Music composer Jester Hairston, was a big hit in 1956 and is still heard frequently today.
+He also recorded a full seasonal album, To Wish You a Merry Christmas, in 1958.

 - Non-Appearing Title: "The Banana Boat Song".
 It is, however, alternatively called "Day-O", which does appear in the song.